dubinc/analytics/packages/web/README.md

 ### `shortDomain`

-The custom domain you're using on Dub for your short links (for client-side click tracking).
+The custom short domain you're using on Dub for your short links (for client-side click tracking).

-### `siteDomain`
+### `siteShortDomain`

-A special custom domain on Dub for tracking site visits.
+A special custom short domain on Dub for tracking site visits.

 ### `attributionModel`